 Why does your Tallow Balm vary in color, consistency, and scent?

 Our Tallow Balm is not chemically engineered to be always the same, which is a good thing and part of the reason it works so well!
 The ingredients come directly from nature and not from a laboratory.
 Therefore, our Tallow Balm can vary from batch to batch in color, consistency, and scent, which doesn't alter its effectiveness.
 It is a characteristic of a truly natural product to vary because of many different factors.
 The principal ingredient of our Tallow Balm is tallow, which varies according to the season, the animal, and other conditions, as do the fermented cod liver oil, the fermented skate liver oil, and the concentrated butter oil in our Green Pasture products.
 In addition, the Tallow Balm is hand-made, not machine-made.
 Finally, tallow is more solid at lower temperatures and softer at higher temperatures.
 If you let your Tallow Balm get so hot that it melts, it may be more firm when it re-solidifies, but it will still be perfectly usable and won't lose any of its effectiveness.
 Please note that the Totally Unscented variety tends to be a little less soft since it contains no essential oils.

 My Tallow Balm is not as smooth as I expected.
 Why?

 We're sorry your Tallow Balm is not perfectly smooth.
 As explained above, since it's a completely natural product, it varies from batch to batch.
 When we make the Tallow Balm, it is always smooth, but the consistency can sometimes change even after it leaves us, particularly if it gets very hot or cold.
-Please try rubbing the Tallow Balm vigorously between your hands to warm it up and smooth it out before applying it.
-You could also try warming the jar up for just a minute in the toaster oven or oven at the lowest temperature without the lid on.
-If these methods are not a satisfactory solution for the particular jar you have, please contact us.
+Please try rubbing the Tallow Balm vigorously between your palms to warm it up and smooth it out before applying it.
+If this is not a satisfactory solution for the particular jar you have, please contact us.
 Sorry for the inconvenience!

 Why does my Tallow Balm have the scent of something other than essential oils?